pratikshya36/spider_webdev_task3/README.md

    update1().
    8.update():It receives weather object from sendRequest().It converts the temperature from kelvin to celcius and displays temperature and location in the two text boxes above the map.
    9.update1():It receives address and temperature of the place searched by the user from sendRequest1().It converts the temperature from kelvin to celcius and displays temperature and address in the two text boxes above the map.
+   10.graph():It gets called when the user presses "VIEW THE GRAPH" button.It creates "datapoints" array of objects to store the locations and the corresponding temperatures.And then it stores it in local storage and loads graph.html